Johnny-32/Timetables-around-Europe/README.md

 - London TFL - (how the tube doesn't have a typical timetable, kinda different for buses and the printed ones)
 - Amsterdam GVB - buses **(this could be a template for my timetables)**, (how they have online and printable ones)
 - Warsaw ZTM - buses and also metro **(this could inspire me in terms of frequencies)**
-- Paris RATP - bus (how they have only online stop and line search (simillar to London))
+- Paris RATP - bus line 101 for infrequent line and line 120 for a frequent line
 - Lublin MPK - ???

 ## Categories of timetables